ORIGINAL RESEARCH article

 - 4School of Biomedical Sciences and Pharmacy, University of Newcastle, Callaghan, NSW, Australia

-- 5Land Division, Defence Science and Technology Group, Edinburgh, SA, Australia
+- 5Decision Sciences Division, Defense Science and Technology Group, Adelaide, SA, Australia

 Introduction: The UK Biobank cognitive assessment data has been a significant resource for researchers looking to investigate predictors and modifiers of cognitive abilities and associated health outcomes in the general population.
 Given the diverse nature of this data, researchers use different approaches – from the use of a single test to composing the general intelligence score, g, across the tests.
 We argue that both approaches are suboptimal - one being too specific and the other one too general – and suggest a novel multifactorial solution to represent cognitive abilities.